ipfs-shipyard/py-ipfs-http-client/docs/releasing.md

-Since releasing new versions is currently a somewhat complicated task, the current procedure (12.05.2018) will be outlined in this document.
+Since releasing new versions is currently a somewhat complicated task, the current procedure (17.02.2020) will be outlined in this document.

-All of this has only been tested on Debian 10 & Fedora 28 (Linux).
+All of this has only been tested on Debian 11 (Linux).

 # Prerequirements